allison9y/prestoi/README.md

 ```
 python configure_af3.py --af3_program_path /path/to/alphafold3_program/ --af3_params_path /path/to/alphafold3_parameters/ --af3_db_path /path/to/alphafold3_databases/
 ```
-This step will create a config.json file in the working directory with the following information.
+This step will create a config.json file in the current working directory(prestoi) with the following information.
 ```json
 {
   "af3_program_path": "/path/to/alphafold3_program/",